besellem/snowcrash/flag09/Ressources/README.md

 ```

 My assertion is that the token has been encrypted by the `flag09` program.
-`level09` substracts each byte by its value and its index, we can use this algorithm to decrypt the token.
+`level09` adds to each byte its value and its index.
+We can just reverse this algorithm to decrypt the token.

 Dowload the `token` locally (with flag08) and compile `convert_back.c`:
 ```sh